adjtomo/adjdocs/workshops/2024-5-21_scoped_uw/readme.md

     - Linux: Type 'terminal' in the system search bar

 ### 2) Start Docker
-- Docker will need to be running in the background before we can use from the command line
+- Docker will need to be running in the background before we can use it from the command line
-- On **Windows or Mac**, use the search bar to find 'Docker' or 'Docker Desktop'.
-Open this program and try again
+- On **Windows or Mac**, use the search bar to find and open `Docker` `Docker.app` or `Docker Desktop`
-- On **Linux** try running the following from the command line:
+- On **Linux**, run the following from the command line:
 ```bash
 systemctl start docker
 ```